You only get three free rules. How are you going to configure them to get the most out of them?

 In this guide, I’m focusing on a blog site configuration and no commerce involved.
 To be honest, I haven’t studied out a best use solution to WooCommerce over Cloudflare as yet, but these rules should work well in WooCommerce also.

 Also, this isn’t a WordPress beginner article, but if your willing to try, and search out the details, you’ll figure it out.
 Always ask questions and ignore the pompous self appointed Internet Gods that tend to flame the little people.
-If I forgot to cover something here, tell me, or just ask questions in the comment section.
+If I forgot to cover something here, tell me, or just ask questions in the comment section or contact form.

 What needs to be in place to begin?